Ashland Road Policies for use of

 - Tools/Containers - Use clean, sterile containers and tools.
 Avoid putting plant material, containers, or tools on the floor or other "contaminated" surface.
 The floor is not a desirable work area.
 All used pots and containers should cleaned/sterilized immediately and returned to assigned storage areas.

 - Potting Media - The use of premixed media is strongly encouraged.
 It is the responsibility of the individual user to obtain their own potting media.
 Keep in mind storage space is non-existent, therefore all media must be stored in your greenhouse space so only order quantities you will use quickly!
 You can obtain Promix locally from McConnels Plantland located at the Midway Exit on I-70 phone: 445-5415.
 Other brands or individual media components can be ordered through Hummerts.
-(Please give advance notice of a pending delivery to the Ashland Road greenhouses by contacting Michelle Brooks).
+(Please give advance notice of a pending delivery to the Ashland Road greenhouses by contacting the Plant Growth Facility Coordinator).
 All opened bags of media must be stored in sealed containers or tubs.
 Take care not to contaminate the sterilized media in tubs.
 Only use clean scoops, dustpans, and brushes on bench surfaces.

 - Field Soil/Sand: If your research requires field soil or sand, it is highly recommended that you steam sterilize the media before using it.
 There is a steam wagon you can use at the Ashland Road facility.
 Contact Richard Martin for directions on how to operate the system.
 You must sign up to use the steam wagon on the chalkboard in greenhouse 20.
 A stock pile of standard field soil is available for use at the facility.
 A soil mixer is also available for use for blending media.
 Sign up to use the mixer on the chalkboard in greenhouse 20.